Stellacore/peridetic/README.md

 * -or- Incorporate this project into another development effort using the ["cmake" paradigm](https://cmake.org/documentation/).
-	If using CMake in your own project, you can include something like the folloing in relevant CMakeLists.txt file.
+	If using CMake in your own project, you can include something like the following in relevant CMakeLists.txt file.

 Example CMakeLists.txt file syntax: